 Your rod and reel will depend entirely on the kind of fishing that you are looking to do.

-Fly fishermen, on the other hand, are going to want to go with rods that are 7 ½ feet to 9 feet long and come in between four and six weights.
+Fly fisherman, on the other hand, are going to want to go with rods that are 7 ½ feet to 9 feet long and come in between four and six weight.
 Floating or weight forward lines are useful for getting into some tightness and crannies with dry, wet, or nymph flies.

 It’s not a bad idea to bring a landing that, forceps, your camera, and any other gear you like to have close at hand when you go hunting for trout, too.